Jigidy/Jigidy/README.md

 - Privacy and Security
 - Edward Snowden and Chelsea Manning are my idols.

-I have many interests.
-Political theory, peace and conflict theories, unions, working class politics.
-Hang around, I will eventually write things on here as well.

 I'm very much a beginner though, so right now any coding is good coding for learning purposes :).
 I'm looking forward to learning more.
 My hope is to get through The Odin Project by the end of the year.